Zero Hour Contract Mortgages Availability in 2024?

 One thing to note about pensions is that you can find yourself being asked when you plan to retire.
 The reason for this is the average term for a mortgage is 25 years.
 If you plan to retire before your mortgage is repaid, lenders need to make sure that you can not only afford the repayments just now but right through to the completion of your mortgage term.

 Pension contributions are assessed differently by different lenders.
 When you’re on a zero-hour contract, it’s your total earnings that matter for auto-enrollment.

-The Pensions Advisory Service state that “You will be automatically enrolled in the same way as other workers if you earn more than, currently, £192 a week, £833 per month or £10,000 a year and meet the other joining conditions.”
+The Pensions Advisory Service states that “You will be automatically enrolled in the same way as other workers if you earn more than, currently, £192 a week, £833 per month or £10,000 a year and meet the other joining conditions.”

-If your earnings from your employment are under the £192, it may be that you’re not enrolled in your employer’s pension scheme, in which case you would need to have your own private pension arrangements in place for your retirement.
+If your earnings from your employment are under £192, it may be that you’re not enrolled in your employer’s pension scheme, in which case you would need to have your own private pension arrangements in place for your retirement.
 That’s for you.
-Lenders don’t always view this is as a necessity but will instead want to know you’ll remain working until your mortgage is cleared.
+Lenders don’t always view this as a necessity but will instead want to know you’ll remain working until your mortgage is cleared.

-In terms of the lenders decision, some will view your pension payments as a committed fixed monthly expenditure, whereas others would view as positive financial planning and look more favourably towards future lending knowing that once you retire there will be payments there to help you afford your mortgage repayments, if that’s going to be a factor for the duration of your mortgage term, such as retiring within the next 25-years.
+In terms of the lender’s decision, some will view your pension payments as a committed fixed monthly expenditure, whereas others would view it as positive financial planning and look more favourably towards future lending knowing that once you retire there will be payments there to help you afford your mortgage repayments, if that’s going to be a factor for the duration of your mortgage term, such as retiring within the next 25-years.

 Six Months of Careful Spending to Keep Your Bank Statements Clean